 - BankAmericard Secured Card – Put down a security deposit of anywhere from $300 to $4900 and get a credit line of that same amount.
 Also, they will “periodically review your account and, based on your overall credit history (including your account with us and other credit cards and loans), you may qualify to have your security deposit returned.”
 Includes a $39 annual fee (not part of the security deposit).
 Interest rate: 21.74%.

-- U.S. Bank Secured Visa – Your security deposit is put into a U.S. Bank savings deposit with this secured card, so you do earn a very little bit of interest.
+- U.S. Bank Secured Visa – Your security deposit is put into a U.S. Bank savings account with this secured card, so you do earn a very little bit of interest.
 Has an annual fee of $29 (not part of the security deposit).
 Interest rate: 20.49%.
+There is no mention on their website of a possible upgrade to unsecured status in the future, so don’t get your hopes up there.